AlexSD92/ckc_lifts/README.md

  - An information section with images talking about squats and how to perform them.
  - Embedded videos demonstrating how to squat and squat varieties.
  - A plan/membership section where users can view the plans on flip cards, what experience level they are for, and how much the monthly memberships are.
+ - A contact page with an option between a contact form and sign up form.
  - A header containing a consistent logo and navigation bar that are responsive.
  - A footer containing consistent favicons that will hyperlink users to social media on a new tab.
  - Functioning internal links.